 For regular accommodations this can be arranged in two ways:

 You can ask the SSH for permission to have someone live with you.
 This is possible if:

-- you live in an acommodation or apartment with two or more rooms
+- you live in an accommodation or apartment with two or more rooms

-- you live in a studio (one room apartment) where the sleep and living room is larger than 30m2
+- you live in a studio (one room apartment) where living area is minimal 30m2

-- you live in a room that is larger than 40m2 and you can prove that your roommates have no problem with you living together
+- you live in a room with a living area of minimal 40m2 and you can prove that your roommates have no problem with you living together

 With the permission you receive from the SSH, the person who will live with you can register at the municipality.
 The new resident does not get any rental rights and cannot claim the accommodation.
 This can only be changed by applying the co-tenant for joint tenancy.